Table of Contents

 In the old days, Shiraz used to have six gates but only one has survived.
 At the northeastern entrance of the city, stands a gate called Quran Gate, which is among the oldest gates in Iran.

 This is rooted in Muslims’ belief; that they pass under the Quran to be blessed and be protected from unpleasant events.
 So when passed underneath the Quran Gate, they had the blessing of the holy book to begin their trip.

 It was first built in the Buyid dynasty and it was restored during the Zand dynasty since a lot of damage had been sustained.

 Like most of the Iranian gates, Quran Gate is arc-shaped and has two similar columns on each side decorated by some verses of Quran in different calligraphy styles.
 The rectangular room on the top was added by the order of Karim Khan Zand, in which two hand-written copies of Quran were kept.
-However, the two Qurans were taken to the Pars Museum in Shiraz, remaining there to this day.
+However, the two Qurans were taken to the Pars Museum, remaining there to this day.

 Tomb of Hafez

 Shiraz owes its reputation to a great extent to its native poet, Hafez, who lived most of his life in his own town.
 He is considered the undeniable master of Ghazal, whose poems were inspired by his fellow-citizen poet, Sa’di.
-The mausoleum, located in a garden known after him as the Hafezieh, is a small open pavilion inside which is a tombstone carved with the poet’s verses.
+The mausoleum of Hafez, located in a garden known after him as the Hafezieh, is a small open pavilion inside which is a tombstone carved with the poet’s verses.

 Tomb of Sa’di